-It is a well-known fact as small business owners we are so busy executing that we often do not pay the attention we should to our businesses financial situation.
+Outsourced bookkeeping services is a well-known fact to small business owners who are so busy executing what they love doing, that they often do not pay the attention to what they should to their businesses financial situation.
 And that is a mistake that may cost a lot of money in penalties, overdraft fees, and interest payments.

 Therefore we are not surprised when business owners ask us if outsourced bookkeeping services would help them to:

 2. Save money on late fees, penalties and interest payments